Xyclade/MachineLearning/Readme.md

 <img src="./Images/Unscaled_DJI_PCA_Index.png" width="400px" />

 As you can see, the ranges of the DJI and our computed feature are far off.
 This is why we will now normalise the data.
-The idea is that we scale the data base on its range, such that both datasets are on the same scale.
+The idea is that we scale the data based on its range, such that both datasets are on the same scale.

 Replace the ```GetDJIFromFile``` method with the following: